Anupam2603/mlops-week-04/README.md

 - `version_control.sh`: Bash script for version control.
 - `requirements.txt`: Contains the information of necessary libraries to perform given task.
 - `output.txt`: Contains the output (accuracy score) of the model.
-- `README.md`: Contains the information of project with all the infromation to run the code and folder and file structure.
+- `README.md`: Contains the information of project with all the infromation to run the code and folder and file structure..